InDistill: Information flow-preserving knowledge distillation for model compression

-\textbf{Information flow preservation.} An effort to capture the flow of information was made in \cite{yim2017gift} by generating a Flow of Solution Procedure (FSP) matrix that captures the relation between two successive layers.
-Additionally, \cite{passalis2018learning} and \cite{passalis2020heterogeneous} consider a loss function based on mutual information divergence in order to transfer the information flow paths.
-Also, \cite{passalis2020heterogeneous} suggests a critical-periods-aware weight decay (WD) scheme that reduces the learning rate of the intermediate layers KD after each epoch, motivated by the fact that the first training epochs are responsible for the creation of the information flow paths \cite{achille2017critical}.
+\textbf{Information flow preservation.} An effort to capture the information flow was made in Yim \etal~\cite{yim2017gift} by generating a Flow of Solution Procedure (FSP) matrix that captures the relation between two successive layers.
+Additionally, Passalis \etal~\cite{passalis2020heterogeneous} consider a loss function based on mutual information in order to transfer the information flow paths.
+Also, it introduces a critical-periods-aware Weight Decay (WD) scheme that reduces the learning rate of the feature-based KD after each epoch, motivated by the fact that the first training epochs are responsible for creating the information flow paths \cite{achille2017critical}.

-\textbf{Auxiliary teacher.} Mirzadeh et al. \cite{mirzadeh2020improved} suggest the usage of an auxiliary model in order to reduce the capacity gap between teacher and student models.
-It should be stressed though, that they do not utilize the intermediate layers during the KD.
-Based on the same idea, \cite{passalis2020heterogeneous} makes use of an auxiliary model to alleviate the structural differences between teacher and student.
+\textbf{Auxiliary teacher.} Mirzadeh \etal~\cite{mirzadeh2020improved} propose the usage of an auxiliary model in order to reduce the capacity gap between teacher and student models.
+It should be stressed though, that they do not utilize the intermediate layers.
+Based on the same idea, Passalis \etal~\cite{passalis2020heterogeneous} makes use of an auxiliary model to alleviate the structural differences between teacher and student.

-\textbf{Curriculum learning.} Several fields have utilized curriculum learning approaches \cite{graves2017automated, soviany2022curriculum, gong2016multi, khan2011humans, zhang2021curriculum}, which suggest splitting a hard task into sub-tasks and learning them sequentially based on difficulty order \cite{bengio2009curriculum, zaremba2014learning}.
-In \cite{matiisen2019teacher}, a teacher-student curriculum learning framework for reinforcement learning is introduced, where the teacher determines the sub-tasks that the student should be trained on at each training step, while \cite{pentina2015curriculum} proposes learning tasks sequentially for enhancing multi-task learning effectiveness.
-However, non of the existing curriculum learning approaches considers the model's layers as sub-tasks of increasing difficulty or is designed with the aim to retain the informational flow paths.
+\textbf{Curriculum learning} Several fields have utilized curriculum learning approaches \cite{graves2017automated, soviany2022curriculum, gong2016multi, khan2011humans, zhang2021curriculum}, which suggest splitting a hard task into sub-tasks and learning them sequentially based on difficulty order \cite{bengio2009curriculum, zaremba2014learning}.
+In Matiisen \etal~\cite{matiisen2019teacher}, a teacher-student curriculum learning framework is introduced for reinforcement learning, where the teacher determines the sub-tasks that the student should be trained on at each training step, while Pentina \etal~\cite{pentina2015curriculum} proposes learning tasks sequentially for enhancing multi-task learning effectiveness.
+However, none of the existing curriculum learning approaches considers the model's layers as sub-tasks of increasing difficulty or is designed to retain the informational flow paths.